OCG-labs/gpt-server-api/README.md

 1. Fork and clone the repo.
 2. Navigate to the project directory.
 3. Run `npm install` to install the dependencies.
-4. If you want to run the server locally, run `npm start` to start the server.
-Otherwise proceed to [Docker Section](https://github.com/OCG-labs/gpt-server-api/blob/main/README.md#docker) to deploy with Docker.
+4. Proceed to [Docker Section](https://github.com/OCG-labs/gpt-server-api/blob/main/README.md#docker) to deploy with Docker.

 ### 🔧 API